vcjr/Medio/README.md

 * Logged in members receive a customized feed showing the stories from the writers they follow.
 * Dynamically updates with new stories to always have the newest stories on top of your feed.

-### Claps
+### Applause

-* Logged in members can give claps to stories they have found impactful.
+* Logged in members can applause stories they have found impactful.
-* The claps count is displayed on the left side of each story.
+* The applause count of a story or a response is displayed on the left side of each story/response.

 ### Save Stories